ceramicnetwork/docs/docs/run/nodes/nodes.md

 4. Staying Connected

     Submit a pull request to the [Ceramic peerlist](https://github.com/ceramicnetwork/peerlist) with the multiaddress of your IPFS node, the IP address for your Ceramic node, and a description of the data persistence setup for the multiaddress, Ceramic State Store and IPFS Repo.
-Once your pull request is merged in you will be connected to the Ceramic network and the Ceramic Anchor Service.
+Once your pull request is merged in you will be connected to the Ceramic network and the [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service).

+    !!! info ""

+        Mainnet nodes will not run immediately after start up until your IP address is added to the allow list for the 3Box hosted anchor service and your PR to the peerlist is merged.

 ## Running the Daemon

 The js-ceramic node is run as a daemon using Docker or Node.js.
-By default, Ceramic will run an in-process IPFS node on start and will connect to the Clay testnet.
+By default, Ceramic will run an in-process IPFS node on start and will connect to the Clay testnet and the Ropsten [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service).

 **Configuration**